solita/solita.github.com/_posts/2018-12-21-reinvent-2018-first-timer.md

 The week went by really fast as the days are long and full of content from early morning to late evenings.
 Especially Monday and Tuesday were really long days, as the first sessions started at 8 AM and the final workshops of the day ended after 9 PM.

 Despite the massive scale of the conference, the logistics worked pretty well.
 There was a massive amount of personnel at the venues guiding you to the right place and answering questions.
 It was quite amazing how smoothly everything worked out at every venue, and the shuttles between them were quite handy too, as it usually saved a lot of walking through the casinos as most of the shuttles ran from event center to event center.
-The only thing that didn’t work out regarding logistics was the conference breakfast at Mirage, on the two days I tried to have it there they had already run out of it half an hour before it was supposed to end.
+The only thing that didn’t work out regarding logistics was the conference breakfast at Mirage.
+On the two days I tried to have it there they had already run out of it half an hour before it was supposed to end.

 ![Venetian](/img/reinvent-2018-first-timer/venetian.jpg)